jnsmalm/pixi3d/README.md

 `npm run serve -- --env.example=testing-feature`

 ## Quick guide
 The overall goal of Pixi3D is to make it easy to render 3D graphics on the web.
 It's built on top of PixiJS, which is at it's core, an established 2D rendering library.
 Even though Pixi3D targets developers already familiar and productive using PixiJS, it's easy to get started without any previous knowledge of PixiJS.
-PixiJS contains many features which makes it easier to create interactable graphic intense applications.
+PixiJS contains many features which makes it easier to create interactive graphic intense applications.
 For example: loading assets, managing a scene graph or handling user interaction.
 Because Pixi3D is built on top of PixiJS, all of those features are available in Pixi3D as well.
 Learn more about PixiJS at https://www.pixijs.com

 The source code for the scene in this guide is available at [examples/src/quick-guide.js](examples/src/quick-guide.js) and assets can be found in the examples/assets folder.